I.B.

 in each case.

-technical questions or licensing conditions for the Telecommand Decoder Shell package.
+Please contact us for further information on technical questions or licensing conditions for the Telecommand Decoder Shell package.